PHC seals 59 quacks businesses

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-According to a press release issued here Monday, 18 quacks’ centres were closed down in Gujranwala, 15 in Faisalabad, 11 each in Kasur and Sheikhupura.
+According to a press release issued here Monday, 18 quacks’ centres were closed down in Gujranwala, 15 in Faisalabad, 11 each in Kasur and Sheikhupura, and four in Lahore.

+The PHC teams, accompanied by the officials of the district administration and police, had visited 211 centres, and as per the data, found 66 quacks had quit quackery to start other businesses.

-According to a press release issued here Monday, 18 quacks’ centres were closed down in Gujranwala, 15 in Faisalabad, 11 each in Kasur and Sheikhupura.
+According to a press release issued here Monday, 18 quacks’ centres were closed down in Gujranwala, 15 in Faisalabad, 11 each in Kasur and Sheikhupura, and four in Lahore.

+The PHC teams, accompanied by the officials of the district administration and police, had visited 211 centres, and as per the data, found 66 quacks had quit quackery to start other businesses.

 Comments